carburetor

 • A higher value of volumetric efficiency can be achieved with an engine with such a part.

 To prevent the limitation of down-draft carburetors revealed above, up-draft is the only option.
-It is placed at a level higher than the inlet manifold and in which the air and mixture will generally follow a downward course.
+It is placed at a level higher than the inlet manifold, where the air and mixture will generally follow a downward course.

-The fuel is not lifted by air friction like the first type, it moves into the cylinders by gravity even if the air velocity is low.
-Thus, the design of the mixing tube and throat can be made large, which will make the engine speed high and the possibility of high outputs.
+The fuel is not lifted by air friction like the first type; it moves into the cylinders by gravity even if the air velocity is low.
+Thus, the design of the mixing tube and throat can be made large, which will increase the engine speed and the possibility of high outputs.

 Horizontal Carburetor:

-Watch the video to have a better understanding of how carburetors work:
+Watch the video to get a better understanding of how carburetors work.

 Advantages and Disadvantages of a Carburetor